Paudie O'Donoghue: Underage

+Junior

+he made one appearance for the Kerry Junior side.
+Playing in a Munster quarter-final win over Clare in 1963.

 Senior

 On the back of his displays at underage level he joined the Kerry senior team during the 1962–63 National Football League playing in three games but missing out on the final win over New York.

 During the 1963–64 National Football League he played three games including the semi-final loss to Dublin.

 He made his championship debut in the Munster semi-final against Tipperary.
 He later lined out in his first Munster final against Cork.
-In the end a 2-11 to 1-08 win seen young O'Donoghue add a Munster senior medal to his collocation.
+In the end a 2-11 to 1-08 win saw young O'Donoghue add a Munster senior medal to his collocation.
 On his first Croke Park appearance he lined out against Cavan in the All-Ireland semi-final.
-In the end a 2-12 to 0-06 win seen O'Donoghue and co qualify for the All-Ireland final.
+In the end a 2-12 to 0-06 win saw O'Donoghue and co qualify for the All-Ireland final.
 In the final Kerry faced Galway.
 It was a repeat of the previous years semi-final, a game O'Donoghue didn't play in, and like then it was the same result as the men from the West took the title on a 0-15 to 0-10 scoreline.

-O'Donoghe and Kerry qualified for the final of 1964–65 National Football League in what was a repeat of the previous years All-Ireland final.
+O'Donoghe and Kerry qualified for the final of 1964–65 National Football League in what was a repeat of the previous year's All-Ireland final.
 In the end the title went to Galway on a 1-07 to 0-08 win.

 Come championship he missed the Munster semi-final win over Clare but was back in the starting lineup for the final.
 In the final Kerry took on Limerick.
 The Kingdom proved too strong as O'Donoghue picked up his second Munster medal after a 2-16 to 2-07 win.
 Kerry accounted for Dublin in the All-Ireland semi-final with little fuss on a 4-08 to 2-06 scoreline.
-This set up an All-Ireland final with Galway for the second year in a row and a repeat of that Springs League final.
+This set up an All-Ireland final with Galway for the second year in a row and a repeat of that spring's League final.
 The result was the same on both counts as Galway took the title on a 0-12 to 0-09.